Rolling Hills. On May 5, 2007 a friend and I visited Rolling Hills, the former Genesee County Home, in East Bethany, New York.

 We were there for one of the organized ghost hunts.
 I took way too many photos, so I have divided them into the following sections: A brief history of the building: Rolling Hills was opened in 1827 as a poor house.
 Many people lived there, including those who were elderly, insane, orphans, transients, and anyone else who was unable to support or care for themselves.
 Prospect Place.
 On September 20, 2003 my mom and I visited Prospect Place in Trinway, Ohio.

 We were there for one of the ghost hunts.
 On November 14, 2003 I went on my second Prospect Place ghost hunt, and on March 25, 2006 I went on my third hunt at the mansion.
-On May 26, 2007 I attended my fourth ghost hunt at Prospect Place.
-As usual, I took too many photos, so I have divided them into the following sections: Golden Lamb.
+Golden Lamb.
 Click on any of the titles in the option box below to view the picture: The Golden Lamb is located at 27 South Broadway in Lebanon, Ohio.

 Beaver Creek State Park is a beautiful place to visit.
 There are many hiking and horse trails, as well as some restored cabins and a mill.
-But my main reason for visiting was ghost hunting!
-Beaver Creek State Park is home to MANY ghost stories.
 Burnside Bridge.
 Click on any of the titles in the option box below to view the picture: The Burnside Bridge is part of the Antietam National Battlefield in Sharpsburg, Maryland.

 Fort Pulaski is owned and maintained by the National Park Service.
+Construction on the fort was completed in 1847, and it was built using locally made bricks.
+A moat surrounds the building to provide extra protection.
+In April 1862 Fort Pulaski was captured by Union Major General David Hunter.
 Fayette County Courthouse.
 Click on any of the titles in the option box below to view the photo: The Fayette County Courthouse is located off the National Road, US 40, in Uniontown, Pennsylvania.

 The Fayette County Courthouse is supposedly haunted.
 Legend has it that they used to hang people from the balcony on the Courthouse's clocktower.
 Supposedly the last person who was hanged there claimed to be innocent, and he put a curse on the town before he died.
-Johnston Park/Bridge.
+His curse was that none of the four clocks on the tower would ever show the same time.
+In July 2004 I received an e-mail from Jessica, a fifteen-year old website visitor from Uniontown, who told me about a different version of the haunting story: Johnston Park/Bridge.
 Click on any of the titles in the option box below to view the picture: Johnston Park/Bridge is located at the intersection of Clearcreek Road and McDonald Road in Lancaster, Ohio.

 It's a little over a mile from Clear Creek Metro Park.
 It's not too far from Revenge Road, where the old town of Revenge was once located.
 Lakin Industrial Home for Colored Boys.
 Update: The Lakin Industrial Home for Colored Boys was purchased by AEP, and the building was demolished in November 2006.

-Snow Hill Country Club.
+Snow Hill Country Club was built in the 1820's, as the residence of the Harris family.
+They operated a tavern in the building for many years, and in 1924 it was turned into a country club and golf course.
+I visited Snow Hill in October 2008 for one of their "Dinner and a Ghost" events.
 Old Town Hall.
 Alcatraz National Park.
 Red Brick Tavern.
 Waverly Hills Sanatorium.
 On July 23, 2005 my friend Mark and I attended a ghost tour given by the Louisville Ghost Hunter's Society at the historic, haunted Waverly Hills Sanatorium in Louisville, Kentucky.
-This is by far one of the most haunted places I've EVER visited.
-In fact, I enjoyed it so much that I made another trip there for a longer hunt on May 9, 2008.